California Labor Laws Guide

 Background check laws

-In California, "ban the box" law regulating background checks by employers took effect in 2018.
+In California, the ban-the-box law regulating background checks by employers took effect in 2018

-This law applies to all employers with 5 or more employees, and it forbids them from asking job applicants about their criminal history before making the offer.
+This law applies to all employers with 5 or more employees and prohibits them from inquiring about job applicants’ criminal history before making a job offer.

-Additionally, once the job offer has been made, it cannot be rescinded without a written report only because of gaining knowledge about the applicant's criminal past.
+Additionally, once a job offer has been made, it can’t be rescinded without a written report, even if it is based on gaining knowledge about the applicant’s criminal past.

 Exceptions to this law apply for:

-People with convictions more serious than a minor traffic violation cannot work or be present at community care facilities, unless they receive an exemption from the Care Provider Management Bureau (CPMB).
+Individuals with convictions more serious than a minor traffic violation are prohibited from working or being present at community care facilities, unless they receive an exemption from the Care Provider Management Bureau (CPMB).

 Employer use of social media

-According to a law regulating the employer use of social media, California employers cannot request employees or job applicants to provide information that would allow them to access the worker's private social media accounts.
+According to a law regulating the employer’s use of social media, California employers can’t request employees or job applicants to provide information that would allow them to access the worker’s private social media accounts.

-Additionally, an employer cannot threaten, discipline, discharge, or retaliate against an employee who does not comply with this kind of request.
+Additionally, an employer can’t threaten, discipline, discharge, or retaliate against an employee who doesn’t comply with this kind of request.

 Employee monitoring law